Prioritization Table

-The Prioritization table lists the tickets and prioritizing fields (more fields will be supported in future releases).
+The Priority table lists the tickets and prioritizing fields (more fields will be supported in future releases).
 Users can filter, sort, and edit prioritization.
 Currently, Routemap supports Value-Effort and RICE prioritizing methods.

 Additionally, the custom method is also supported and allows users to configure their own methods.

-To access the Prioritization table, you can simply go to the Routemap board and open the Prioritization Table tab.
+To access the Prioritization table, you can simply go to the Routemap board and open the Priority Table tab.

 1. Toolbar